yoctoproject/poky/documentation/ref-manual/variables.rst

       variable is used.

    :term:`TUNEABI_WHITELIST`
-      A whitelist of permissible :term:`TUNEABI` values.
+      A list of permissible :term:`TUNEABI` values.
 If :term:`TUNEABI_WHITELIST` is not set, all tunes are allowed.
 Providers that use prebuilt libraries can use the :term:`TUNEABI_WHITELIST`, :term:`TUNEABI_OVERRIDE`, and :term:`TUNEABI`